 But it was only known for preventing gastrointestinal illnesses at that time.
 Recently, the Manuka Honey has been discovered to have magnificent benefits in cosmetic and skincare products.

-It’s also known as the world’s most expensive honey; Depending on the quality, first-class Manuka Honey can cost up to $1000 per kilogram!
+It’s also known as the world’s most expensive honey.
+Depending on the quality, first-class Manuka Honey can cost up to $1000 per kilogram!
 However, in New Zealand, you can find the best quality version from the beekeepers at a lower cost.

-Don’t Visit New Zealand Without Trying These Fruits
+New Zealand Fruits

 The Oceanic climate has given New Zealand many types of plants that you can barely find anywhere else on earth.
 These fruits below are the most outstanding ones that you must try once you get to New Zealand.